thibaudcolas/frontend-starter-kit/README.md

 ## Installation

-> You first need to clone the project on your computer.
+> You first need to clone the project on your computer, and to install [Node](https://nodejs.org).
+This project also uses [nvm](https://github.com/creationix/nvm).

 From the command-line: